 WHEN TO APPLY?

-Qualified candidates may apply from April 1st to June 30th of 2021.
+Qualified candidates may apply until March 11th 2022.
 Candidates must complete the application form and all of its components before the deadline.
 Deadline extensions and incomplete applications will not be accepted and will be disqualified.

 HOW TO APPLY

 Candidates are responsible for gathering and submitting all required information.
 This is a competitive program.
 Applications will be evaluated on the basis of the information supplied.
-Applications are to be returned to our email provided on our website on the scholarship link.
+Applications are to be returned to the email provided in our website scholarship link.

 HOW ARE RECIPIENTS SELECTED?

 Applicants will be evaluated on their academic and leadership qualities in school, workplace, and community.
 Semifinalists will be notified by email and a phone call.
 This is a competitive program and all applicants will not be selected as semifinalists and not all semi-finalists will receive a scholarship.